paidy/interview/Forex.md

 #### Usage
 __API__

+The One-Frame API offers two different APIs, for this exercise please use the `GET /rates` one.

 `GET /rates?pair={currency_pair_0}&pair={currency_pair_1}&...pair={currency_pair_n}`

 pair: Required query parameter that is the concatenation of two different currency codes, e.g. `USDJPY`.
 One or more pairs per request are allowed.